michaelschung/bc-data-processing/datasets/final-projects/sean/README.md

 # Notes on these data sets

+## Stock market data

+I added two more data sets, named `SPY.csv` and `TLT.csv`.
+The SPY data came from [here](https://finance.yahoo.com/quote/SPY/history?period1=728265600&period2=1609113600&interval=1d&filter=history&frequency=1d&includeAdjustedClose=true), which showed up when I searched "SPY ETF data over time csv," and the TLT data came from [here](https://finance.yahoo.com/quote/TLT/history?period1=1027987200&period2=1609113600&interval=1d&filter=history&frequency=1d&includeAdjustedClose=true), which showed up when I searched "TLT bond data over time csv."
+Both of those Google search queries were based on your email where you told me what you needed.

+On each of those pages linked above, I set the Time Period to "Max" and the Frequency to "Daily," and then just clicked the Download button.
+I hope they're what you're looking for!

+---

 Unfortunately, the link you provided for exploring opening moves on 365chess.com could not be scraped into CSV files.
 Instead, I did my best to find an extensive data set that might possibly work.
 I found [this one](https://www.kaggle.com/penchalaiah123/chess-game-dataset) on Kaggle.
 It's not data from professional players, but I hope it can help you do some good analysis anyway!

 ## Update: added massive chess data set